 Is Airbnb a profitable business?

-Yes.
-Whether you’re renting a room or an estate, with a good business plan you should clear a good profit.
+Certainly.
+No matter if you’re renting a single room or an entire estate, with a thorough business plan and strategic operations, profitability is achievable.

 How do I make money with Airbnb?